neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.1.md

 #### Issue Tracker

-You would be able to manage the `issues` tab on the GitHub repository, including opening and closing issues, and assigning issues to different categories and closing them.
+You would be able to manage the `issues` tab on the GitHub repository, including opening and closing issues, and assigning issues to different categories.

 ## Responsibilities